 This process involves identifying all risks the company is or may be faced with, analysing them, assessing them, determining risk management, and recording in writing the important information obtained from these activities.
+This also includes sustainability risks, i.e. risks arising from the failure to comply with sustainability factors.
+To this end, operational work processes are examined for sustainability factors as well as for any failure to comply with such factors and, if necessary, controls are implemented to safeguard the identified sustainability factors.
 A full risk inventory is taken at least once a year.